SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

 * **`sumo.datasource`**.
 Fixed value of **rabbitmq**.
 * **`messaging.system`**.
 Fixed value of **rabbitmq**.
 * **`deployment.environment`**.
 This is a user-configured field set at the time of collector installation.
 It identifies the environment where the rabbitmq env resides, such as `dev`, `prod`, or `qa`.
 * **`messaging.cluster.name`**.
 User configured.
-Enter a name to uniquely identify your Rabbitmq cluster.
+Enter a name to uniquely identify your RabbitMQ cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 * **`messaging.node.name`**.
 Includes the value of the hostname of the machine which is being monitored.

 ## Prerequisites

 ### For metrics collection

-This RabbitMQ receiver fetches stats from a RabbitMQ node using the [RabbitMQ Management Plugin](https://www.rabbitmq.com/docs/management) and converts them to OpenTelemetry metrics
+This RabbitMQ receiver fetches stats from a RabbitMQ node using the [RabbitMQ Management Plugin](https://www.rabbitmq.com/docs/management) and converts them to OpenTelemetry metrics.

 ### For logs collection